kailash-manasarovar/statement/docs/timeline/2023/june.md

 ### At the conservatory

-- The tension I am feeling is matched only by the delighted expectation on everyone's faces.
+- The intensity of the tension I am feeling is matched only by the delighted expectation on everyone's faces.

 ![Carrie](../../content/images/carrie.jpg)

 - I bring the trumpet teacher a present to say thank you for the classes; a little wooden frog instrument.
 - He tries to kiss me and I flinch away.
-I don't want to kiss him, his chin is hairy and I don't get a good feeling from him.
+I don't want to kiss him; his chin is rough and hairy.
+I don't get a good feeling from him.
 - I tell him that the frog is lucky and that he should look after it.
 - We play Creep and My Way.
-- Before we play My Way, he tells Pablo to make sure he's recording on his phone, and he sets his phone up for recording too.
+- Before we play My Way, he tells Pablo to make sure he's recording on his phone.
+He sets his phone up for recording too.
 - It's ugly.
 Every note is an attack on me personally.
 - The trumpet teacher blows his trumpet extremely loudly in my ear, so that it hurts, and he is marching up and down angrily, blowing his trumpet right up against my ear with the intention of humiliating and dehumanizing me.
 - It takes me a while to describe this on X: https://x.com/1FRGVN/status/1670583744283983874.